-Providing an Emergency Savings Account (ESA) is fast becoming a way to help provide a foundation for financial well-being.
-With 37% of respondents reporting they would be unable to fully cover a $400 unexpected expense in 2019, according to a Federal Reserve report providing an emergency savings program that’s easy and accessible helps tell your workforce that you know what they’re going through and you’re there to help.
+Providing an emergency savings account (ESA) is fast becoming a way to help employees build a foundation for financial well-being.
+According to a 2025 Bankrate survey, only 41% percent of Americans would be able to cover a major unexpected expense (such as $1,000 for an ER visit or car repair) using savings — the majority would have to resort to other options, like taking on debt or reducing expenses.
+Providing an emergency savings program that’s easy and accessible helps tell your workforce that you know what they’re going through and you’re there to help.

 That said, HR professionals who are already managing an ESA, in the process of introducing one, or considering a rollout all face a basic yet important question: How much should their employees stash away in these accounts?